lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

 Most of the fragmentation parameters are listed in Annex D of {{RFC8724}}.

-Since fragmentation rules work for a specific direction, they contain a mandatory direction indicator.
+Since fragmentation rules work for a specific direction, they MUST contain a mandatory direction indicator.
-The type is the same as the one used in compression entries, but the use of bidirectional is forbidden.
+The type is the same as the one used in compression entries, but bidirectional MUST NOT be used.

 ### Fragmentation mode